GuyLeifer/Guy-Leifer-15-03-21/README.md

 This is a repository of a Shopping Track List service.
 The service offers a tracking app of online items the client has been bought.
 This app is React App styled by pure CSS and use "material-ui" for table structure.
-The app also use a state management - "recoil", and routers - "react-router-dom".
+The app also use a state management - "redux", and routers - "react-router-dom".
 The app also is react hooks as well.

 ## App